Hugh Pembroke Vowles: Religious ideas

 His religious ideas are particularly interesting given that he was the son of a Wesleyan Minister and became a communist in an era when socialism was popular amongst western intellectuals.

-He discussed Christianity in the context of socialism in his article entitled "Tradition in the Great State" in the book Socialism and the Great State edited by H.G.
-Wells and published in 1912.
+He discussed Christianity in the context of socialism in his article entitled "Tradition in the Great State" in the book Socialism and the Great State edited by H. G. Wells and published in 1912.
 This book outlined how a state run along ideal socialist lines would be like.
 He stated the following: "Many of the needs of men are long-lived, and it is an open question whether most if not all of our present-day traditions will not go on to a fuller and completer influence in the lives of the citizens of the Great State.
 That large body of tradition we speak of as Christianity, for example, may conceivably serve as the basis of the moral tradition in the Great State.
 This matter is, I believe, to be discussed more fully in another paper in this book, but the present writer now ventures to offer a few remarks that seem to fall within his scope.
 In many ways he admits Christian tradition has been a beneficial factor in our evolution.
 Its teaching of love and concord is of the very essence of the Great State.
 Whatever broadens the basis of sympathy and mutual understanding is a force operating in the constructive direction, and so it would seem probable that Christianity will at least survive in its spirit and intermingle with the more elaborate traditions of the future.
 In no case can a tradition disappear without leaving behind it some effect or influence.
 But this is far from asserting that there need be or will be a definite survival of Christianity as such.
 Contemporary Christianity must purge itself from a multitude of defects before it can possibly be acceptable to the clear-headed men who will be the normal citizens of the Great State.
 A mere spirit of co-operation alone can never be all sufficing for the religious basis of tradition.
 The Great State will be complex beyond all precedent and that he may cope successfully with these complexities the average citizen must be trained to think clearly and exhaustively, and be given a wealth of tradition for his guidance multifarious beyond any the world has yet produced.
 Christianity as we know it at present makes no insistence upon understanding and mental alertness as duties, nor upon the supreme necessity of thoroughness in thought and work.
 It is not a critical religion; it is emotionally sound, perhaps, but critically careless, and the vital preservative of right in a complex situation is a critical faculty highly stimulated and fed."
-It is not known if his perspective on religion changed later in his life.

 Collaboration with others

-Vowles collaborated with H.G.
-Wells and Professor Sir E.Ray Lankester.
+Vowles collaborated with H. G. Wells and Professor Sir E.Ray Lankester.

 He was a close friend of Hubert Cecil Booth, inventor of the vacuum cleaner.
 Booth married Margaret Vowles' sister.